SinghAstra/ComponentX/README.md

-# SelectX
+# LayoutX

-SelectX is a web application and repository focused on reusable code for building **Master-Detail Layouts** (Split View).
-It allows developers to create UIs where a list of items is displayed on one side, and detailed information about a selected item is shown on the other.
+LayoutX is a web application and repository focused on reusable code for building **Layouts**.

 ## Tech Stack